GoogleChrome/developer.chrome.com/site/en/blog/fedcm-auto-reauthn-origin-trial/index.md

 {% endAside %}

-## Origin trial
+## Participate in the origin trial

-You can also enable the feature on your website by joining [the third-party origin trial](/docs/web-platform/third-party-origin-trials/) between Chrome 112 through Chrome 114.
+You can also enable the feature on your website by joining [the third-party origin trial](/docs/web-platform/third-party-origin-trials/) available from Chrome 112 through Chrome 114.

 {% Partial 'origin-trials.md' %}